Carlos Santana: Guitars and effects

 Santana also uses a classical guitar, the Alvarez Yairi CY127CE with Alvarez tension nylon strings, and in recent years (from 2009) he uses custom-made, semi-hollow Toru Nittono's "Model-T" Jazz Electric Nylon.

 Santana does not use many effects pedals.
 His PRS guitar is connected to a Mu-Tron Wah-wah pedal (or, more recently, a Dunlop 535Q wah and a T-Rex Replica delay pedal, then through a customized Jim Dunlop amp switcher which in turn is connected to the different amps or cabinets.

 Previous setups include an Ibanez Tube Screamer right after the guitar.
 He is also known to have used an Electro-Harmonix Big Muff distortion for his famous sustain.
 In the song "Stand Up" from the album Marathon (1979), Santana uses a Heil talk box in the guitar solo.
 He has also used the Audiotech Guitar Products 1x6 Rack Mount Audio Switcher in rehearsals for the 2008 "Live Your Light" tour.

 Santana uses two different guitar picks: the large triangular Dunlop he has used for many years, and the V-Pick Freakishly Large Round.

+Santana's equipment was illicitly used by Ween to record their guitar solo for Transdermal Celebration, while Santana's equipment was being shipped for a tour in the New York area.